malantonio/wms-ftp-transfer-script/readme.md

-# wms report scripts
+# wms report transfer scripts

-While OCLC is phasing out uploading periodic WMS reports to an SFTP server in favor of ad-hoc reports building, they do plan to continue uploading circulation add/delete and item inventory reports on a weekly basis.
-After a little bit of setup, these bash scripts can be used to automate the transfer from OCLC's SFTP to your own server.
+While OCLC is phasing out uploading periodic WMS reports to an SFTP in favor of ad-hoc reports building, they do plan to continue uploading certain reports on a weekly basis.
+After a little bit of setup, these bash scripts can be used to automate the transfer from OCLC's SFTP to your own server (currently only `Item_Inventories` and `Circulation-add-delete` reports).

 ## setup